-However, there is yet another, and no less important, aspect to the matter under discussion.
+However, there is yet another, and no less important, aspect in the discussion of this matter.
 Although no official or public explanations of the arrests have been offered, there is a constant, quite purposeful amassing of rumours that 'nationalists' have been arrested.
-In news-papers, lectures, and at meetings the word 'nationalism' has again run riot as in the years, 1947-9.
+In newspapers, lectures, and at meetings the word 'nationalism' has again run riot as in the years 1947-9.
 The obviously absurd tales about an underground movement, arms, a printing press, etc. have been supplanted by a new tale about 'nationalist propaganda'.
 What next?
-(Apparently the investigating agency is not yet sure itself which articles of the criminal code it will use, what 'legal' shape its malice and prejudice against the detainees will take.)
+(Apparently the investigating agency is not quite sure itself which articles of the criminal code it will use, what 'legal' shape its malice and prejudice against the detainees will take.)